Help your KS2 students perfect their news reports with our top tips from Editor Nicky Cox.

 Put the most important information at the top

-Newspaper reports should be split into paragraphs with more detail added in each preceding paragraph with the most important information near the top.
+Newspaper articles are written so the information is given in order of importance with each preceding paragraph including more detail.
+This style of writing is called The Inverted Pyramid where the most important information is in the lead paragraph.
 If reports end up being too long for the newspaper, they should always be able to be cut from the bottom.

 Make sure that the report answers the five Ws